 All of this folk festival‘s income is used in the furtherance of our sole charitable aim of running this festival to promote folk song, dance and music

 Bromyard Folk Festival relies upon the generosity of volunteers who kindly man the doors, gates and maintain the site in exchange for their entrance fee.
-If you would like to assist please contact us.
+If you would like to support the festival by volunteering please contact us.

 Sponsorship of the fesitval is available now – packages are very economical for exposure to our thousands of festival goers.
 We welcome any businesses / individuals who can support us either financially or via their services.
 Please contact us.

 Most of the main concerts, ceilidhs and workshops are held in marquees at the Broadbridge site.
-We also use The Falcon Hotel, The Hop Pole Hotel and Bromyard Town Football Club.
+Please be aware that space in venues for key events may be limited.
+We also use The Falcon Hotel and Bromyard Town Football Club.
 Click HERE for directions.

-The festival starts on Friday at 8.00 pm with a concert, a grand ceilidh and a ‘folk club’ on site with a Morris procession through the town at 9.00 pm.
-The evening concludes with a late night song session at 11.45 pm.
+The festival starts on Thursday at 8.00 pm with a concert and a ‘folk club’ on site.
+On Friday evening there is a concert, grand ceilidh/A Chance To Meet… and a ‘folk club’ on site.
+There won’t be a Morris procession through the town this year.
+The evening concludes with a late night song session.
 Saturday morning is taken up with various workshops, singarounds, meet-the-artist sessions, concerts and dance displays.
-In the evening you will be able to choose from two concerts, a ceilidh, a musical variety concert, plus a late night club session – all on site.
-Workshops for dedicated dancers will be held all day, with a ‘Dancers’ Day of Dance’ being held in the Falcon.
+In the evening you will be able to choose from two concerts, a ceilidh/A Chance to Meet…, a musical variety concert, plus a late night club session – all on site.
+Workshops for dedicated dancers will be held all day.
+Sadly this year there will not be a ‘Day’ of Dance being held in the Falcon Ballroom.
 Sunday Morning has a similar pattern to Saturday plus the popular Folk Services in local churches.
-Sunday afternoon features a song concert and a grand ceilidh.
+Sunday afternoon features a song concert and a grand ceilidh/A Chance to Meet… .
 A variety of children’s events are held during the day on Saturday and Sunday.
 There will be Morris and other dance displays throughout the weekend – in the town and on site.

-The festival concludes with the popular Sunday Evening Concert in the Court Theatre (on-site) and most facilities will remain available – including camping – on Sunday night.
-All facilities will close at 10 am on Monday morning.
+The festival concludes with the popular Sunday Evening Concert on the Wyldecrest Parks Stage and most facilities will remain available – including camping – on Sunday night.
+All facilities will close at 10am on Monday morning.

 There is a large range of food franchises on site which cater for almost all tastes, and in the town centre there are cafes, restaurants and shops.